 Phone signal is generally good in the village.
 Vodafone, EE, and O2 customers should get 4G reception.
 ‘Three’ customers may struggle indoors, but WiFi calling is possible on our WiFi.

 Timberscombe is a traditional farming village in the Exmoor National Park and is in prime position for exploring the surrounding area.
-In the village itself we have a fantastic pub, The Lion Inn, which is highly recommended for a meal and a drink.
+In the village itself we have a fantastic pub, The Lion Inn, where you can sit in front of a roaring fire with a drink.
 Conveniently it’s just a few doors down, so within easy stumbling distance!
 There’s also a local shop and Post Office should you need to top up on essential supplies.

 We’re a three mile (six minute) drive to the historic medieval village of Dunster.
 Alternatively you can walk there via Nutcombe Bottom forest, which contains the tallest tree in England!
 We are also ideally placed to enjoy Snowdrop Valley, which is a spectacle not to be missed if you’re visiting in the winter.